 Want to see more photos from the hunt?
 Holly made a great slideshow of the images:

 What follows is a simple, elegant dish to celebrate the haul.
 The combination of butter, cured pork, garlic and parsley works with pretty much any mushroom around, so why mess with that concept?
 I sauteed some yellowfoot chanterelles and then doused them with sherry vinegar in the pan.
 I let this boil away and voila!
 A quick pickle.

 Simple in concept, elegant — and small.
 A little of this goes a long way.
 Holly and I ate a big bowl of it and it was too much.
 But the first 3 or 4 bites were heaven.

 Wild mushrooms and Parsley Sauce

 This is a deceptively simple recipe.
 It may look like sauteed mushrooms in a parsley sauce, but it is more than that.
 Make this when you are blessed with lots of different wild mushrooms, and when you have a little time.
 It is not a weeknight meal.
 In fact, it is not supposed to be a meal at all.
 This is a perfect side dish to a fancy dinner.

-Although you can buy black trumpet and yellowfoot chanterelles online from Earthy Delights, don’t fret if you can’t find these particular wild mushrooms.
+Although you can buy black trumpet and yellowfoot chanterelles online, don’t fret if you can’t find these particular wild mushrooms.
 Just pick three similarly sized mushrooms and go from there.
 A good, store-bought trio would be white buttons, shiitake and either beech mushrooms or enoki.
 Why?
 You have a “normal” mushroom, a super-flavorful mushroom (shiitake), and a little delicate mushroom for the quick pickle.

 The reason you cook all the mushrooms separately is because the black trumpet mushrooms will stain everything else black if you do.
 If you are not using black trumpet mushrooms, you can saute the non-pickled mushrooms together.